teamforage/forage-android-sdk/README.md

 }
 ```

-## UI Components
+## Forage Elements: UI Components

+A `ForageElement` is a secure, client-side entity that accepts and submits customer input for a transaction.
+These UI components adhere to the [`ForageElement` interface](https://github.com/teamforage/forage-android-sdk/blob/6af970d657095e80ea5ce07f98b12ba031d6e649/forage-android/src/main/java/com/joinforage/forage/android/ui/ForageElement.kt#L15).

-The Android SDK exposes two text field components, collectively referred to as
+The Android SDK includes:

-`ForageElement`s since they adhere to the [`ForageElement` interface](https://github.com/teamforage/forage-android-sdk/blob/6af970d657095e80ea5ce07f98b12ba031d6e649/forage-android/src/main/java/com/joinforage/forage/android/ui/ForageElement.kt#L15)
+- `ForagePANEditText`: an Element for collecting an EBT Card Number
+- `ForagePANEditText`: an Element to collect an EBT Card PIN

+To use an Element, add it to a file in your app’s `/layout/` directory, as in the below examples.

-### ForagePANEditText
+### `ForagePANEditText`

-A UI text field component for a customer to enter their EBT card number.
-It is
+A UI text field component for a customer to enter their card number.
+A `ForagePANEditText` Element is used to [tokenize a card number](#tokenize-a-card).
-used to obtain a reusable or a single-use reference to a tokenized version of
-the customer's EBT card number (also referred to as the Primary Account Number).

 ```xml
 <?xml version="1.0" encoding="utf-8"?>